-In addition to the bonded indebtedness set forth in Table 7, any general obligation bonds currently authorized but not issued within Improvement Area No. 1 of the District will likely be issued and new general obligation bonds may be authorized at future elections.
-New community facilities districts or special assessment districts may be formed which include all or a portion of the District, resulting in the issuance of more bonds and the levy of additional special taxes or other taxes and assessments on parcels within Improvement Area No. 1 of the District.
-In addition to the Special Taxes, the property owners in Improvement Area No. 1 of the District will be required to pay the general ad valorem property taxes for their parcels.
+In addition to the bonded indebtedness set forth in Table 11, any general obligation bonds currently authorized but not issued within the District will likely be issued and new general obligation bonds may be authorized at future elections.
+New community facilities districts or special assessment districts may be formed which include all or a portion of the District, resulting in the issuance of more bonds and the levy of additional special taxes or other taxes and assessments on parcels within the District.
+In addition to the Special Taxes, the property owners in the District will be required to pay the general ad valorem property taxes for their parcels.
 See "SPECIAL RISK FACTORS-Parity Taxes and Special Assessments" and "-Assessed or Appraised Valuations; Value-to-Lien Ratios."